asyncPranav/nam-jap/README.md

 # 🕉️ Nam-Jap Counter App

 A clean, minimal **Nam-Jap (Mantra Counting)** web app to help you stay focused during your spiritual or meditation practices.
-Built with **vanilla JavaScript** and supports multiple color themes like Tomato, Purple, Lotus, and Ocean 🌊.
+Built with **vanilla JavaScript** and supports multiple color themes like colour, Purple, Lotus, and Ocean 🌊.
 <br>
 <br>